Master13011/Mailcow-HA/README_en.md

 - **Mailcow Update Check**: Shows whether a new version of your Mailcow installation is available.
 - **Vmail Service Status**: Monitors disk usage for the virtual mail service (Vmail).
 - **Container Status**: Provides an overview of the status of all Docker containers associated with Mailcow.
-- **Intelligent Caching** 🧠: All sensor data is cached locally for 12 hours to reduce load on the Mailcow API and improve Home Assistant performance.
+- **Intelligent Caching** 🧠: All sensor data is cached locally for 12 hours to reduce load on the Mailcow API and improve Home Assistant performance (Without Containers status Docker -> 10 mins.).

 ## Installation